 Fil Santé Jeunes: 3224 (from a landline) / 01 44 93 30 74 (from a mobile) / skype contact: filsantejeunes.
 This website also has forums, FAQs and chat possibilities regarding health issues for young people, including sexuality, contraception, drugs and mental health.

-COGNITIVE BEHAVIOURAL SELF-HELP PROGRAMS Moodjuice: This website has printable self-help pamphlets developed by psychologists working in the NHS in Scotland regarding: anger, anxiety, assertiveness, bereavement, depression, obsessions & compulsions, panic, post-traumatic stress, shyness & social phobias, sleep problems and stress.
+COGNITIVE BEHAVIOURAL SELF-HELP PROGRAMS Self-help leaflets: This website by NHS Scotland has free downloadable self-help pamphlets developed by psychologists regarding: anger, anxiety, pain, bereavement, depression, obsessions & compulsions, panic, post-traumatic stress, social fears and sleep problems.

 MoodGym: This is a free, interactive online self-help program aimed to help you develop better understanding of your emotions, thoughts and relationships and provide some practical ways of coping better with stress or difficult situations.